littlebee/daph-bot/README.md

 This should probably be called parse things.
 It parses the output from pitft_labeled_output.py

-After a few seconds without any sightings, it removes data/ALERT.txt.

 uniqueThings.py also keeps a log of unique things seen and their counts (logs/uniqueThings.txt) so you can generate your own data/daphneThings.txt.
 You can just point daph-bot's camera at your furry friend and then edit the logs/uniqueThings.txt file to remove any lines that are obviously not.

 uniqueThings.py writes each thing it sees, whether it has seen it or not, to it's `stdout`.